snclucas/option-payoff/README.md

 # Option payoff

 Option payoff is a simple microlibrary to calculate payoffs for simple option startegies.
-Currently the only strategies supported are:

-  - Single option
-  - Straddle
-  - Strangle
-  - Spread

 # Installation